 HIPAA SUMMIT OVERVIEW

 The HIPAA Summit is the place to go to stay on top of all of this and more.
 You will receive practical information to improve compliance with HIPAA and other privacy and security laws governing health information.
 The HIPAA Summit will bring together current and former regulators from the Office for Civil Rights, the Centers for Medicare & Medicaid Services, the Federal Trade Commission, the Office of the National Coordinator for Health Information Technology, and the Substance Abuse and Mental Health Services Administration.
 You will hear from thought leaders and practitioners at some of the nation’s top health care systems and health plans.
-The HIPAA Summit will include sessions on HIPAA enforcement initiatives, audit programs, opportunities to hear privacy and security officers share best practices, and lessons on what challenges are to come and how to tackle them.
+The HIPAA Summit will include sessions on HIPAA enforcement initiatives, new cyber security threats, opportunities to hear privacy and security officers share best practices, and lessons on what challenges are to come and how to tackle them.